-An asterisk () following the signal name for signals which are level-significant denotes that the signal is true or valid when the signal is low.
+An asterisk () following a signal name for signals that are level significant denotes that the signal is true or valid when the signal is low.

-An asterisk () following the signal name for signals which are edge-significant denotes that the actions initiated by that signal occur on high-to-low transition.
+An asterisk () following a signal name for signals that are edge significant denotes that the actions initiated by that signal occur on high to low transition.